Two Partial Orders for Standard Young Tableaux: Introduction

 \section{Introduction}

-Let $\alpha,\beta,\gamma$ be partitions.
-By $\mathcal T_{\alpha,\gamma}^\beta$ we denote the set of all Littlewood-Richardson fillings (LR-fillings) of shape $\beta\setminus\gamma$ and content $\alpha$.
-In Section~\ref{section-def} we define two partial orders $\leq_{\sf box}$ and $\leq_{\sf dom}$ on the set $\mathcal T_{\alpha,\gamma}^\beta$.
+Let $\alpha$ be a~partition.
+By $\mathcal T_\alpha$ we denote the set of all standard Young tableaux (SYT) of shape $\alpha$.
+In Section~\ref{section-def} we define two partial orders $\leq_{\sf box}$ and $\leq_{\sf dom}$ on the set $\mathcal T_\alpha$.
 These orders are defined combinatorially and are of importance in the theory of invariant subspaces of nilpotent linear operators.
-They control the geometry of varieties of invariant subspaces of nilpotent linear operators, as they describe the degeneration relation and the boundaries of the irreducible components, see \cite{ks-hall,ks-survey,ks-strips}.
+They control the geometry of varieties of invariant subspaces of nilpotent linear operators, as they describe the degeneration relation and the boundaries of the irreducible components, see \cite{ks-hall,ks-survey,ks-strips} and Section \ref{sec-motivation}.
 Therefore, it is important to investigate properties of these orders.
 One of the main results of the paper is the following theorem.